Waimakariri Braids

 Motorcross and ATV park

 Orana Wildlife Park: Found on Mcleans Island Road, near the leg end point for the Waimakariri Braids and what should be the start point for the Avonhead Gardens.
 Orana Wildlife Park is the only zoo in New Zealand to feature open-range enclosures.
 There are giraffe, kiwi, a white rhino, gorillas, cheetah, zebra, hyena, gibbons, Sumatran tigers, and lions.
-An adult’s annual pass is only $69 and a child’s is only $19.
 It is open every day except Christmas Day, 10am to 5pm.

 Peacock Springs